-BON Roundtable: Big weekend ahead for Texas Hoops, Baseball
+BON Roundtable: Big weekend ahead for Texas hoops, baseball

-It’s been a busy week for Texas Athletics - Men’s and Women’s hoops are wrapping up their regular season, baseball continued its hot start, and both the Swimming & Diving/Track & Field and Cross Country programs picked defended their Big 12 titles.
+It’s been a busy week for Texas Longhorns athletics — men’s and women’s hoops are wrapping up their regular season, baseball continued its hot start, and both the swimming & diving/track & field and cross country programs picked defended their Big 12 titles.
 The remaining time of the Frank Erwin Center is coming to a close, with only a few games of Texas women’s basketball left.
 What is your fondest memory of the drum?

 Kyle Carpenter (@KyleCarpenter) - With the caveat that Gerald called dibs on the podcast for the correct answer: KD/Acie Law 2OT thriller (I was two rows from the top of the upper deck for truly one of the best games ever, and Durant’s last at the FEC)…I might take the cheesy cop out and say graduating there!
 Ok - slightly less cheesy: I covered my first UT sporting event as a student journalist in that press row…so you can blame the Erwin Center!